msantos/libenospace/README.md

   until the disk space is full or the inode limit is reached.

-* if the maximum file size is set to 0, the process can still create 0 byte files possibly truncating existing files
+* if the maximum file size is set to 0, the process can still create 0 byte files and truncate existing files